Kj0ric/vocab-vault/README.md

 To open the webpage, use the 'Open webpage' shortcut.
 In case it doesn't work,

 1. Clone the repository using the command provided in the README.md file.
-2. Navigate to the project directory.
+2. Navigate to the project directory: `cd Group-39`
 3. Create a Python virtual environment:
   ```
   python -m venv myenv